-2. To record the particulars of the payment account and of the means of payment (to the extent that the means of payment is used in providing the payment service) of the service recipient used for executing the payment transaction, whether for transferring money or for receiving money.
+2. To record the particulars of the payment account and of the means of payment (to the extent it is used in providing the payment service) of the service recipient used for executing the payment transaction, whether for transferring money or for receiving money.